CodeMonster4/TesterGPT/README.md

 ## Disclaimer: Data Law Compliance

-While the TesterGPT is designed to comply with data protection laws in the United States, it is important to note that I assume no liability for the use of this application in jurisdictions outside the United States, such as the European Union (EU) or California, where specific data protection laws and requirements may apply.
+While the TesterGPT is designed to comply with data protection laws in the United States, it is important to note that I assume no liability for the use of this application in jurisdictions outside the United States, such as the European Union (EU), or in states like California where specific data protection laws and requirements may apply.

-If you choose to use the TesterGPT in regions governed by data protection laws different from those in the United States, it is your responsibility to ensure compliance with the applicable regulations.
+If you choose to use the TesterGPT in regions governed by data protection laws, it is your responsibility to ensure compliance with the applicable regulations.
 I strongly advise reviewing and understanding the local data privacy laws before using the application.

 By using the TesterGPT, you acknowledge that you have been informed about the limitations regarding data protection regulations in specific jurisdictions and that you assume full responsibility for any legal consequences resulting from the use of the application in non-compliant areas.

-Please consult legal professionals and adhere to the data protection laws of your respective jurisdiction to ensure compliance and mitigate any potential legal risks.

 ## Installation